AquaDraco/UnityStationWiki/Interaction-Framework-V2---How-to-Cleanly-Implement-Interactions.md

 In IF2, for a given type of interaction, interaction components will be searched for on the used object and the target, so you can put the implementation of the interaction on whichever one makes the most sense.

-At the time of writing, when any interaction component returns InteractionResult.SOMETHING_HAPPENED (which happens in CoordinatedInteraction if all validations succeed), no further interaction checks will be done.
+At the time of writing, when any interaction component returns InteractionResult.SOMETHING_HAPPENED (which happens in Interactable if all validations succeed), no further interaction checks will be done.

 The order of checking is:
 1. All components (in the order they appear in editor) are checked on the used object.